 - you should take any other precautions.

 Some people may want to take a medication called an anti-motility medication to relieve cramps and diarrhea more quickly.
 These medications (e.g.: loperamide) are agents that slow intestinal activity and increase the consistency of stools.
 They can be used in the short term, and you can purchase them without a prescription at the pharmacy.
+However, they should not be used if you have fever accompanying your diarrhea, or if you have mucus or blood in your stool.
 Ask your pharmacist for more advice on the best way to take them.

 Dehydration goes hand in hand with diarrhea.
 Before leaving on your trip, it is a good idea to pick up a rehydration solution at your pharmacy.
 These solutions are available in powder form or ready-to-drink liquids.
 Once diarrhea symptoms appear, you must drink plenty of liquids to avoid dehydration.
 Ask your pharmacist to help you choose a product and show you the best way to use it.

 If you display signs of dehydration (intense thirst, dryness of the mouth or mucous membranes, higher concentrated urine, etc.), do not hesitate to see a doctor.
 You should also consult a doctor if you present the following conditions: